krisztin/cuddly-wixen/about.md

 <p class="skim">I've always thoroughly enjoyed solving real-life problems with digital products.</p>

 My job has allowed me to get a taste of UX development and I was immediately taken to it.

+## I ❤️ <span class="a11ytxt">love</span> accessibility
+**Accessibility is not just about screen readers** and blind users and maybe not forgetting about proper contrast levels.
+It is so much more.
+It’s about properly sized touch targets, thinking about slow internet connections and readability, to name a few...
+When done right accessibility actually **adds a lot to the general usability of your interface**.

 ## Behind the scenes
 On the rare occasions when I am not sitting in front of my computer going on yet another Wikipedia binge, I venture outside either to cycle or to hike with the husband.